Vansco13/Restaurant-DB-portfolio-project/README.md

 ---

 ##  Features
-- Order items table (Explores the various orders made over a specified time)
+- Order items  (Explores the various orders made over a specified time)
-- Menu items table (Explores the menu items and the various categories)
+- Menu items  (Explores the menu items and the various categories)
-- Combined tables (Customer transactions and order preferences)
+- Combined dataset (Customer transactions and order preferences)

 ---

 ##  Tech Stack
 - **SQL** for database queries
-- **DAX** for Power BI calculations
+- **DAX** for Excel measures
-- **Excel & Power BI** for visualization
+- **Excel & Tableau** for  data visualization

 ---